 Newer sortation technology is not only increasing distribution capacity, it is also improving work environment quality.
-Such systems reduce the amount of heavy lifting, repeated movements, and unnatural working positions.
+Such systems reduce the amount of heavy lifting, repeated movements and unnatural working positions.

 There are several things parcel distributors can do to ensure ergonomics-based design of sortation systems, and with great system design, operator safety and gentle handling of parcels go hand in hand.

-For example, when deciding the position of a destination chute for parcels going into a roller cage, the system design take into account both how much space the operator needs to effectively and safely change the roller cages when full, and how the cage should be positioned to avoid parcels smashing into each other.
+For example, when deciding the position of a destination chute for parcels going into a roller cage, the system design takes into account both how much space the operator needs to effectively and safely change the roller cages when full, and how the cage should be positioned to avoid parcels smashing into each other.
 Ideally, a tiny parcel should never get hit directly by a larger, heavier parcel.
 This can be avoided by slowing down parcel speed with a gradient tilt of the roller cage.

-Other ergonomical options include:
+Other ergonomic options include:

 To accommodate for both competitive forces demanding ever faster sortation speeds and for the scarcity of skilled operators, CEP providers need to design both efficient and attractive workplaces.
-Ergonomics can help optimise operations, e.g. better parcel handling, while limiting work hazards, like heavy lifting, repeated movement, and unnatural working positions.
+Ergonomics can help optimise operations, e.g. better parcel handling, while limiting work hazards, like heavy lifting, repeated movement and unnatural working positions.